jtdaugherty/mathblog/README.md

    - The TikZ and pgfplots LaTeX packages if you set `tikz = yes` in your config.
 This is the recommended backend for function graph plotting.

-   - GNUplot if you set `gnuplot = yes` in your configuration.
-See below for more details on using GNUplot.

 Creating a blog
 ===============